-- Test your flow and flow filter logic to ensure emails are only sent to the people you want to receive them.
+- Test your flow and flow filter logic to ensure messages are only sent to the people you want to receive them.
 You can accomplish this using the Flow Trigger Preview Setup tool to ensure that people are being correctly evaluated when they take the trigger action.

 Test and Preview Email Content